Pantheism & Religious Arguments

 On the Subject of Free Will 🔧

 It's crucial to challenge preconceived notions and explore alternative viewpoints.
 Various theories attempt to explain the origins of our actions, yet the concept of free will remains elusive and subjective, if it exists.
 Compatibilism attempts reconcile the ideas of free will with determinism by asserting that autonomous decisions are possible within the causal conditions which led to them.
-The problem with it is that determinism is assumed to be true, as many physicists assume in contrast to the indeterminism of quantum mechanics already being the elephant in the room.
+It's conceivable and appealing that free will versus determinism instead of being two abstractly perceived opposites, are a spectrum with degrees of each.
+The only problem with it is that determinism is assumed to be true, as many physicists will even assume.
+Let's not forget the contrasting elephant in the room, the indeterminism of quantum mechanics.
+While some hypothetical models of space on the smallest scales attempt to solidify determinism to explain the chaos, it hasn't been achieved, leaving that debate still open.

 To be continued